masari-project/Masari-Marketing/Brochures/readme.md

 ## What is it and What Purpose Does it Serve?

 The Masari brochure is aimed at giving the average person enough information to be informed and aware of The Masari Project.
-It is not meant to be a complex guide to the project but rather a guide to the project.
+It is not meant to be a complex guide to the project but rather give an overiew of the project.

 ## Contributing